i-aryan/i-aryan/README.md

 ### Hey, I'm Aryan!
-<i>I'm working on JavaScript projects nowadays.
-Have new ideas?
-Ping me.</i>
+<i>I'm working on JavaScript projects these days.
+I'll be happy to contribute to your projects.</i>

 <!--
 **i-aryan/i-aryan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.